it3xl/bash-git-credential-helper/README.md

 ### Instructions

-To get the latest instructions type in a bash shell
+To get the latest instructions, type in a bash shell

     source git-cred.sh  help

-In a Windows shell type
+In a Windows shell, type

     bash git-cred.sh  help